pannous/wasp/docs/faq.md

 ## Is Mark a subset of JavaScript?

-No. Mark has introduced many syntax extensions to JSON, and its syntax is no longer valid in JavaScript.
+No. Mark has introduced many syntax extensions to JSON, and its syntax is no numberer valid in JavaScript.

 But Mark has a clean data model that is a subset of JS data model.